 - Big Brother Instinct: The Ogre towards the Enchantress.

-- Blinding Bangs: In the comic book version, the Dwarf wears a helmet fully covering his eyes, and even without it he still has Blinding Bangs to hide them.
+- Blinding Bangs: In the comic-book version, the Dwarf wears a helmet fully covering his eyes, and even without it he still has thick bangs to hide them.
 Later albums reveals it is a generic feature of the dwarf race.